Review

 EXAMPLE: Using data for performance review

-The Public Procurement Office (PPO) of Lithuania launched a procurement scoreboard¹ for public authorities, capturing all 30 product groups and including procurement information.
-The PPO collects data on technical specifications, award criteria, and clauses.
-Machine-readable green performance data is added by suppliers and verified by procurers to enable learning and review.
+The Public Procurement Office (PPO) of Lithuania launched a procurement scoreboard for public authorities, capturing all 30 product groups and including procurement information.¹ The PPO collects data on technical specifications, award criteria, and clauses.
+Then machine-readable green performance data is added by suppliers and verified by procurers.
+This enables procurement performance reviews and learning

 Identify gaps and lessons learned

-Use your post-review process to reflect on gaps in your approach and the lessons learned.
-This involves an inward examination of your procurement process and a thoughtful understanding of external factors such as emerging trends and changing market conditions.
-As you uncover insights, new hotspots, and potential areas of improvement, updating your value chain mapping and reassessing life cycles becomes an iterative process, furthering your understanding of the sustainability landscape.
-A critical reflection is the allocation of leadership roles - you might want to consider whether the contracts, sourcing, procurement, sustainability, or marketing teams need to be more involved to help maintain strong supplier relationships.
-Engage both your internal teams and suppliers in this reflection process.
-Understanding where and how you could adjust and improve procedures will be part of your ongoing evolution in sustainable procurement.
-The goal is to target areas needing significant improvement and learn from oversights during the procurement lifecycle.
+Use your post-review process to reflect on gaps in your approach to sustainable procurement and the lessons learned.
+This involves an inward examination of your procurement process and an assessment of external factors such as emerging trends and changing market conditions.
+As you uncover new insights, hotspots, and areas for improvement, updating things like your value chain map and reassessing product and service life cycles becomes an iterative process, furthering your understanding of the sustainability landscape.

 Develop action plans to address gaps